kanvesh/python_logging_test/README.md

-# Testing a logger module for an internal team
+# Testing a python logger module for an internal team

 Testing a logging system that works when a program works with multiple internal libraries.